Jeimer Candelario Player Props: Nationals vs. Phillies

 - TV Channel: MASN

 Looking to place a prop bet on Jeimer Candelario?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Jeimer Candelario At The Plate

+- He has hit a long ball in seven games this year (13.0%), leaving the park in 3% of his plate appearances.

-- In 28.3% of his games this season, Candelario has had at least one RBI.
-He's picked up more than one in 17.0% and driven in three or more of his team's runs in one contest.
+- In 16 games this season (29.6%), Candelario has picked up an RBI, and in 10 of those games (18.5%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 23 of 54 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.